-Communications with Directors
+Governance Hotline and Communications with Directors

-The Board has provided a process for shareholders and interested parties to communicate with our non-employee directors.
-Parties wishing to communicate confidentially with our non-employee directors may do so by calling 1-800-372-3956.
-This procedure is described on the Company's website, www.nov.com, in the Investors/Corporate Governance section.
+The Company has established a hotline for any parties with an interest in the Company including, but not limited to employees and investors, to communicate with the Company's non-management directors.
+Such communication, including complaints and concerns, can be reported confidentially and anonymously, where allowed by local law, via phone, email or mail to the contact information below.
+This hotline is part of the procedures established by the Company's Audit Committee for the receipt, retention, and treatment of complaints received by the Company, in accordance with SEC regulation.
+Parties wishing to communicate with our non-employee directors may do so by calling 1-800-676-4380.
+This procedure is described on the Company's website, www.nov.com, in the Investors/Corporate Governance/Conduct and Ethics section.
 Calls to this number will be answered by an independent, automated system 24 hours a day, 365 days a year.

-A transcript of the call will be delivered to a member of the Audit Committee.
-Parties wishing to send written communications to the Board, other than sales-related communications, should send a letter addressed to the member or members of the Board to whom the communication is directed, care of the Secretary, National Oilwell Varco, Inc., 7909 Parkwood Circle Drive, Houston, Texas, 77036.
+Parties wishing to send written communications to the Board, other than sales-related communications, should send a letter addressed to the member or members of the Board to whom the communication is directed, care of the Secretary, NOV Inc., 7909 Parkwood Circle Drive, Houston, Texas, 77036.
 All such communications will be forwarded to the Board member or members specified.